 In relation to the reviews that have been undertaken, all have been finalised.
-There were two Audits returned with an assurance level of 'limited," Debtors and the Mail Ledger which reflects the documented issues linked to the implementation and rectification of the Council's new financial system.
+There were no Audits returned with an assurance level of 'limited," However, a number of "critical friend" audits carried out on the General and Accounts Receivable ledgers and their recommendations have been considered.